deadlysyn/neovimrc/README.md

 re-evaluate my choices -- removing plugins I didn't use, updating ones which had better alternatives (in my opinion), adjusting key bindings and other bits to my taste, and optimizing the environment for the languages I currently use most (Javascript and Go).
-For better or worse, I also spend a lot of time staring at JSON and YAML and like appropriately tuned syntax highlighting.
+For better or worse, I also spend a lot of time staring at JSON and YAML, and like appropriately tuned syntax highlighting.

-_This project is very opinionated._ When compared to more thorough projects like [amix/vim](https://github.com/amix/vimrc), I've stripped a lot of compatability code (multi-OS support, GUI checks, etc).
+_This project is very opinionated._ When compared to more thorough projects like [amix/vim](https://github.com/amix/vimrc), I've stripped a lot of compatibility code (multi-OS support, GUI checks, etc).
 This certainly makes the configuration less portable, but I've purposefully optimized for MacOS + [iTerm2](https://www.iterm2.com) + [tmux](https://github.com/tmux/tmux/wiki).
-I've also stripped a few plugins I relied on heavily for years ([bufexplorer](https://github.com/jlanzarotta/bufexplorer), [NERD Tree](https://github.com/scrooloose/nerdtree), [ctrlp](https://github.com/ctrlpvim/ctrlp.vim)), opting for [fzf](https://github.com/junegunn/fzf) as a more efficient swiss army knife.
+I've also stripped a few plugins I relied on heavily for years ([bufexplorer](https://github.com/jlanzarotta/bufexplorer), [NERD Tree](https://github.com/scrooloose/nerdtree), [ctrlp](https://github.com/ctrlpvim/ctrlp.vim)), opting for [fzf](https://github.com/junegunn/fzf) as a more efficient Swiss Army knife.

 Hopefully you find this useful...
 If not directly, at least as a starting point for your own customization!